Master Locksmiths Association

-Master Locksmiths Association (MLA) is a not for profit trade association representing locksmiths in the United Kingdom.
+The Master Locksmiths Association (MLA) is a not for profit trade association representing locksmiths in the United Kingdom.
 It operates a certification program and a referral program to direct consumers to its certified locksmiths.
 It was established in 1958 and has about 1,400 members.

 Certification and referral

 Locksmithing does not come under the Security Industry Authority, and there is no government licensing of locksmiths.
 This in effect means that anyone can trade as a locksmith irrespective of background, motive or competence.
 In 2009 it became possible to get a background check on a locksmith (unless employed full-time by a school/hospital etc.).
 This occurred when the Exceptions order for the Rehabilitation of Offenders Act 1974 was changed in July 2009 following debates in the House of Commons and the House of Lords whereby the MLA was added to the list enabling it to get standard level CRB disclosures.

 The MLA has its own non-governmental certification process whereby companies are vetted and regularly inspected.
 It currently has about 350 Approved Companies, which can be found through its "Find a Locksmith" website referral program.